hastexo/hastexo-xblock/README.md

 * `protocol`: One of 'ssh', 'rdp', or 'vnc'.
 This defines the protocol that will be used to connect to the environment.
 The default is 'ssh'.

-* `provider`: (Optional) The name of an OpenStack provider configured in the platform.

 * `stack_ports`: (Optional) A list of port numbers the user can choose from.
   This is intended as a means of providing a way to connect directly to multiple VMs in a lab environment, via port forwarding or proxying at the VM